pebble8888/smartgrep/README.md

 =======
 C, C++, Objective-C, C#(CSharp), Java Script   /* */, //, #if 0
 Ruby 	#
+Python  None (Python comment is not supported yet.)

 If you would like to use it for another language, please request me or try this plugin [coolgrep.vim](https://github.com/tyru/coolgrep.vim).